sebastiansauer/hpstr-jekyll-theme/_posts/2017-10-30-de-elec-data.md

 #> #   V46 <dbl>, V47 <dbl>, V48 <dbl>, V49 <dbl>, V50 <dbl>, V51 <dbl>
 ```

-The names of the indicators can be accessed via the dictionnary `socec_dict` or via the documentation of `socec`.
+The names of the indicators can be accessed via the dictionary `socec_dict` or via the documentation of `socec`.
 In addition, of course, the Bundeswahlleiter provides this information.

 ```r